nsnarender5511/cpp/README.md

 > Advanced rule-based agents for the Cursor editor

-cursor++ enhances your Cursor editor experience with customizable rule-based agents.
+vibe enhances your Cursor editor experience with customizable rule-based agents.

 ## Features

-- Seamless integration with Cursor editor
+- Seamless integration with  editor
 - Customizable agents based on rule sets
 - Extensible architecture for creating your own agents
 - Built-in agents for common development tasks